claresudbery/clare-wiki-ably/pages/think/code-princ/katas.md

 - Your first job is to write a test and see it fail.
 Then make it pass.
 Your next job is to write more failing tests, one at a time, and make them pass to gradually build a solution.
 Use tiny steps!
 The smaller the better.
 - Keep clicking test after every code change, to run the tests
 - Every time you run tests, you get a red, amber or green blob appear at the top.
 You can click on previous blobs to see the code at previous states.
+#### An example cyber-dojo classroom exercise
+- On Thurs 9th Apr I led XP Manchester in aa classroom exercise of the Tiny Maze kata
+- I did a dry run beforehand with Isaac at AT, using Java and JUnit
+- [Visit this url](https://cyber-dojo.org/creator/enter?id=tgLUpT) and click "join group practice as existing avatar" to check various attempts at the kata during and after my session with Isaac
+	- I wrote these notes before the XP Manchester session, so I don't know yet whether more avatars will be added to this session, or we'll end up using a differentlanguage / testing framework
+- [Visit this url](https://cyber-dojo.org/dashboard/show/tgLUpT) to see the classroom dashboard